offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * BLOSUM80 is created from sequences that are >= 80% similar.
     * BLOSUM45 is created from sequences that are >= 45% similar.

-   As such, BLOSUM matrices higher numbers are designed to compare more closely related sequences while those with lower numbers are designed to score more distant related sequences.
+   As such, BLOSUM matrices with higher numbers are designed to compare more closely related sequences while those with lower numbers are designed to score more distant related sequences.

    BLOSUM62 is the most commonly used variant since "experimentation has shown that it's among the best for detecting weak similarities":